Key Differences Between Older and Newer Buildings

 Newer buildings on the other hand are being built watertight using modern materials (including many plastics) designed to keep moisture entirely out.

-Mixing old and new technologies has a detrimental effect on old buildings, usually leading to the rapid decay of the old building fabric.
+Mixing old and new technologies can have detrimental effect on old buildings, often leading to the decay of the old building fabric.